-As an adolescent medicine physician, I specialize in primary care and consultative care for adolescents, specifically addressing common threats to this specific population’s health, including:
+As an adolescent medicine physician, I specialize in primary care and consultative care for adolescents, specifically addressing common conditions including:

 My research interests focus on generating the data needed to maximize the public health impact of technologies to prevent human papillomavirus (HPV)-related cancers.
 I want to help decrease disability and deaths due to cervical cancer and other conditions caused by HPV.
 This includes reducing racial and ethnic disparities in these diseases.

 My current research program investigates primary and secondary prevention of HPV-related diseases using technologies such as Pap tests, HPV DNA testing and HPV vaccines.
-Our studies have already helped to:
+Our studies have:

 I am honored to have received the Huffman-Capraro Young Investigator Award from the North American Society for Pediatric and Adolescent Gynecology.
 I also received the New Investigator Award from the Society for Adolescent Health and Medicine (SAHM).

-I am currently the president of SAHM and have served on national and international committees and advisory groups focused on vaccines and other adolescent health issues.
+I serve as president of the Past-Presidents Council of SAHM and have served on national and international committees and advisory groups focused on vaccines and other adolescent health issues.
 My roles have included:

 The National Institutes of Health, WHO and foundations such as the American Cancer Society have provided grants for my research.
-To date, I have published more than 175 articles and am a contributing author for several medical textbooks.
+To date, I have published approximately 200 articles and am a contributing author for several medical textbooks.

-In addition to my clinical and research work, I am a professor of pediatrics in the Division of Adolescent and Transition Medicine at Cincinnati Children's Hospital Medical Center within the University of Cincinnati College of Medicine.
-I serve as the director of the Office of Academic Affairs and Career Development, as well as the program director for the Cincinnati Center for Clinical and Translational Science and Training (CCTST) KL2 program at Cincinnati Children’s.
+In addition to my clinical and research work, I am the former Rauh Chair and director of the Division of Adolescent and Transition Medicine at Cincinnati Children's and a tenured professor of pediatrics at the University of Cincinnati College of Medicine.
+I serve as the co-director of the Office of Academic Affairs and Career Development, as well as the co-director for the Center for Clinical and Translational Science and Training (CCTST).

-Primary care; sexual and reproductive health; eating disorders; mental health disorders
+Sexual and reproductive health; eating disorders; mental health disorders; chronic physical illness